Rashmika119/ToDoApp/README.md

 ## 🧩 Features

 - ➕ Add tasks
+- ✏️ Edit Option: Users can now edit their existing to-do items with ease
 - 🗑️ Delete tasks
 - ✅ Mark tasks as completed (with strikethrough)
 - 🔍 Search tasks